maupilia/SRT/sphinx/Problems/problem-identification.rst

 =========

 Errors, warning and failure of the MinorServoBoss can be related to the crash of the server that manages the minor servos: MSCU.
 Check first if the server crashed and restart it if needed.
-Ask the project friend to complete the procedure (the instructions on this link: https://srtsupervisoronduty.readthedocs.io/it/latest/sd/srt/procedures/minor_servo.html#mscu-restart).
+Ask the project friend to complete the procedure (the instructions are on this link: https://srtsupervisoronduty.readthedocs.io/it/latest/sd/srt/procedures/minor_servo.html#mscu-restart).